tbondois/odoo-ripcord/README.md

 }
 ```

-For the client to work you have to exclude the `/xmlrpc/2` part of the url.
+For the client to work you have to exclude the `http://` and `/xmlrpc/2` parts in the url.
 If you want to use another Odoo API, put it in the optional 5th parameter of constructor.

 ### xmlrpc/2/common endpoint